liangrog/admission-webhook-server/README.md

 ## Installation
 Firstly you need to determine what your SSL CN is.
 The self-signed ssl CN follows the format of `[service name].[namespace].svc`.
 For example, the default service name is `admission-webhook` (It can be changed in helm value).
 You want to deploy to namespace tools.
 The CN will be `admission-webhook.tools.svc`.
 Below steps will use this CN for demo purpose.

+Secondly you need to update helm value `podNodesSelectorConfig` in `chart/values.yaml` so it can use the value to mutate the pods.

 Note: below example using Helm v3.
 However the chart is compatible with helm version older than v3.

 ```sh